 YETI Rambler 14-Ounce Mug and MagSlider Lid Review

 YETI is well-known for their premium coolers, but their current product lineup now extends well-beyond just products for keeping your ice cold.
 From the new family of duffel bags to a multi-purpose bucket, each year there's always new, cool stuff for the outdoors person.
-Being the product review junkies we are, there were a few items during my YETI coverage at this year's ICAST show that really caught my eye for later review.
+Being the product review junkies we are, there were a few items at this year's ICAST show that really caught my eye for later review.
 Let's have a look at one of these cool new products—the Rambler 14-ounce stainless steel mug!

 Material: 18/8 Stainless Steel